scalabli/quo/docs/api.rst

 parse_args(ctx, args)
 Given a context and a list of arguments this creates the parser and parses the arguments, then modifies the context as necessary.
 This is automatically invoked by make_context().

-class click.Command(name, context_settings=None, callback=None, params=None, help=None, epilog=None, short_help=None, options_metavar='[OPTIONS]', add_help_option=True, no_args_is_help=False, hidden=False, deprecated=False)
+class quo.Command(name, context_settings=None, callback=None, params=None, help=None, epilog=None, short_help=None, options_metavar='[OPTIONS]', add_help_option=True, no_args_is_help=False, hidden=False, deprecated=False)
-Commands are the basic building block of command line interfaces in Click.
+Commands are the basic building block of command line interfaces in quo.
 A basic command handles command line parsing and might dispatch more parsing to commands nested below it.

 Changed in version 7.1: Added the no_args_is_help parameter.